econia-labs/econia/src/move/econia/doc/user.md

 * <code><a href="user.md#0xc0deb00c_user_E_COIN_TYPE_IS_GENERIC_ASSET">E_COIN_TYPE_IS_GENERIC_ASSET</a></code>: Coin type is generic asset,
-corresponding to the Econia account having intialized a coin of type <code>GenericAsset</code>.
+corresponding to the Econia account having initialized a coin of type <code>GenericAsset</code>.